AuraLeiros/l2s2/bdd/cours/Cours4.md

 `DATEADD(datetimeField, addIntLong, dateAndTime)`

-2. Difference between two dates (if a it's after b the function will return a negative number)
+2. Difference between two dates

-`DATEDIFF(datetimeField, aDateAndTime, bDateAndTime)`
+`DATEDIFF(datetimeField, endDate, startDate)`

+The ``datetimeField`` is the parameter to specify the units (days, years, etc.), if the `endDate` is before the `startDate` the result will be a negative number.

 # End of this cours!